What this guide does

 What you need

-• The SALT bundle: an encrypted file (.zip.enc) or unencrypted .zip delivered to you
+• The SALT bundle: a .zip file delivered to you

 • A computer running macOS, Linux, or Windows